 Sponsored by A4, MAC, & Alumni Relations.

-Barker and Tow Service Prizes
+The Jin, Barker and Tow Prizes (due April 14)

 The Derek Canfield Barker Prize recognizes Brown students who are completing their junior years who have shown qualities of leadership, who have triumphed over adversity, and who have worked to bring the Brown community together through community service.